suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 1. Obtain the plaintext payload to encrypt from the MoQT object.
-Extract the Group ID, Object ID, and the Serialized Immutable Header Extension from the MoQT object envelope.
+Extract the Group ID, Object ID, and the Serialized Immutable Header Extension from the MoQT object headers.
 Ensure the Secure Object KID header extension is included, with the Key ID set as its value.

 2. Retrieve the `moq_key` and `moq_salt` matching the Key ID.